JuliaDiff/ReverseDiff.jl/README.md

 ## Should I use ReverseDiff or ForwardDiff?

-ForwardDiff is theoretically more efficient for differentiating functions where the input dimension is less than the output dimension, while ReverseDiff is theoretically more efficient for differentiating functions where the output dimension is less than the input dimension.
+ForwardDiff is algorithmically more efficient for differentiating functions where the input dimension is less than the output dimension, while ReverseDiff is algorithmically more efficient for differentiating functions where the output dimension is less than the input dimension.

 Thus, ReverseDiff is generally a better choice for gradients, but Jacobians and Hessians are trickier to determine.
 For example, optimized methods for computing nested derivatives might use a combination of forward-mode and reverse-mode AD.

 ForwardDiff is often faster than ReverseDiff for lower dimensional gradients (`length(input)
-< 100`), or gradients of functions that are implemented as very large programs.
+< 100`), or gradients of functions where the number of input parameters is small compared
+to the number of operations performed on them.
+ReverseDiff is often faster if your code is expressed as a series of array operations, e.g. a composition of Julia's Base linear algebra methods.

 In general, your choice of algorithms will depend on the function being differentiated, and you should benchmark different methods to see how they fare.